JustinPaoletta/my_portfolio/docs/ENV.md

 # Environment Variables Guide

-This project uses environment variables for configuration with **runtime validation using Zod**.
+This project uses environment variables for configuration with **runtime validation using Valibot**.
 Vite exposes environment variables through `import.meta.env`, and all values are validated for format and correctness at startup.

 ## 📁 Files